Jessica Heier Stamm | Associate Professor

 2076 Rathbone Hall

 Heier Stamm’s research interests include the development of quantitative models and algorithms to design and improve humanitarian relief and public health logistics systems.
 In particular, she uses operations research and game theory tools to analyze systems in which decisions about system control are made in a decentralized way.
 This work is addressing two central research questions: (1) What is the impact on system effectiveness as a result of decentralization? and (2) How can systems be designed to mitigate adverse effects of decentralization?
 Answers to these questions have direct implications for designing and managing supply chain systems that support health.
 Heier Stamm’s group was the first to synthesize literature describing applications of game theory modeling to humanitarian operations.
 Her group’s work on theoretical properties of decentralized humanitarian logistics systems led to new performance bounds and coordination mechanisms for improving decentralized systems.
 Heier Stamm’s pedagogical research is synergistic with her disciplinary research.
 She aims to increase current knowledge regarding students’ understanding of and interest in ways that industrial engineering makes a difference in people’s lives.
-This work is paving the way for educational strategies that increase recruitment and retention for engineering students, particularly those from groups that are historically underrepresented in engineering.
+This work is paving the way for educational strategies that improve recruitment and retention for engineering students, particularly those from groups that are historically underrepresented in engineering.